rackerlabs/docs-cloud-databases/apidocs/dev-guide/release-notes/cdbv2.22.0.rst

 What's new
 ~~~~~~~~~~~~

-Added HA support for Percona 5.6 and MariaDB 10.
+High Availability (HA) support has been added for Percona 5.6 and MariaDB 10.

 Resolved issues